zx1990-maker/2026-Durf-Financial-Subsidies/midterm_report/asset_beta.md

 - Retain the current baseline model as the main specification.
 - Use Asset Beta as a robustness check.
-- Obtain longer historical price series and extend Beta coverage to at least **2019–2025**, ideally longer.
-- Re-estimate the model once the Beta sample is sufficiently large.
-- Reassess whether Asset Beta improves prediction or changes the counterfactual gap.

 ## Final Takeaway